brock-fassnacht/PBP/README.md

 The shiny_pbp is the main app where it uses the pbp_data and filters it to draw simple analytics for team/batter data.
-There are six made custom input filters that based on the inputs adjust a table and two graphs.
+There are six made custom filters that based on the inputs, adjust a table and two graphs.

 In the strike_predictor app I built a simple knn model using x and y coordinates to predict what is actually a strike.
 We can then define a strike zone and do further hitter analysis from this.